-TWELFTH DAY-The Orange Groves
+FOURTEENTH DAY-The Orange Groves

 Forenoon sight-seeing in Los Angeles.
-Leave at noon passing through orange groves, then the Sierra Madre Mountains on your way to the earth's grandest spectacle.
+Leave in early afternoon passing through orange groves, then the Sierra Madre Mountains on your way to the earth's grandest spectacle.

-THIRTEENTH DAY-Grand Canyon
+FIFTEENTH DAY-Grand Canyon

 Breakfast, then a day all too short to comprehend the overwhelming grandeur, the bewildering beauty and the gorgeous colors of the most sublime sight on the globe.
 A motor tour may be taken to outstanding viewpoints on Grand Canyon's rim.
 You may have circled the world itself in search of something out of the ordinary.
 Here it is in your own land.
 To the scientist, the Canyon offers a bird's-eye view of the earth's strata and a wealth of specimens; to the naturalist, the plant life of half a continent within the space of half a dozen miles; to the artist, the multicolored lines of its million acres; to the sensation seeker, the thrills of zig-zagging trails; to the average man or woman on vacation bent, an event never to be eclipsed.
-Night in sleeping car, or in hotel at Williams, Ariz.

-FOURTEENTH DAY-New Mexico
+SIXTEENTH DAY-New Mexico

 Colorful mesas, lofty mountains and Indian communities diversify this day of restful travel.
-Brief stops at historic Albuquerque and Las Vegas.

-FIFTEENTH DAY-Kansas City
+SEVENTEENTH DAY-Kansas City

 Following the Santa Fe trail across Kansas to Kansas City, Mo.
-Here passengers holding standard sleeping car or coach tickets board The Milwaukee Road's famous SOUTHWEST LIMITED for Chicago.
+Arrive Chicago in evening.